 Your rental income and mortgage payments don't change from month to month, so having a smaller monthly payment increases the portion of your rental income that’s considered net profit.
 This is desirable if market rents drop for any reason—you'll be less likely to need to sell your property because of trouble making payments.

 For income-generating investment properties, creating as much positive cash flow as possible depends on the size of your down payment.
 By using your equity from another property to either increase your down payment or buy the property outright, you increase the monthly cash flow from your new property.
+You can consider interest-only lines of credit as well as amortizing fixed-rate home equity loans.

 While new tax laws in 2018 removed most of the deductions for home equity loans (in effect from 2018-2026), that interest is still tax-deductible for loans of up to $750,000 (as of August 2018), if you access your equity through a cash-out refinance of your first mortgage.
 This method allows you to deduct more interest than if you had obtained separate financing for each property.